brtsai/finders_keepers/README.md

 ### Challenges

-- Displaying listings in realtime on the google maps using the google maps api.
+- Displaying listings in realtime on the app's map using the google maps api.
 - Having cloud vision API to detect images and automatically categorize pictures.
 - Creating different google maps markers based on categories.
-- Learning and implemeting the MERN stack.
+- Learning and implementing the MERN stack.

 ## Things Accomplished Over the Weekend